Panzerschrek/U-00DC-Sprache/source/docs/en/modules.rst

 *Build model*
 *************

-An Ü program consists of one or more source files.
+An Ü program consists of one or more compiled source files.
-Each file is built by the compiler into platform-specific object file.
+Each file is built by the compiler into platform-specific object file or intermediate code file.
-Result object files are linked together into result executable, static or shared library.
+Result compiled files are linked together into result executable, static or shared library.

 Technically linking is possible with object files produced by compilers of other languages like C or C++.